 3. Carrying a relevant medical identification bracelet, necklace, or card.

-4. Pharmacologic prophylaxis: Long-term antihistamine treatment in patients with idiopathic anaphylaxis, or prophylactic administration of H1 antihistamines and H2 antihistamines and/or a glucocorticoid prior to an expected exposure to the trigger (eg, before contrast-enhanced imaging [see above]).
+4. Pharmacologic prophylaxis: Long-term antihistamine treatment in patients with idiopathic anaphylaxis, or prophylactic administration of H1 and H2 antihistamines, a glucocorticoid, or both prior to expected exposure to a trigger (eg, before contrast-enhanced imaging [see above]).
 This is not effective in exercise-induced anaphylaxis.

 5. Specific allergen immunotherapy, if possible (eg, specific immunotherapy in patients with an allergy to hymenoptera venom or specific immunotherapy for a drug allergy), or immune tolerance induction (in patients with hypersensitivity to drugs, eg, chemotherapeutic agents, monoclonal antibodies, antibiotics, ASA).